 After the dry winding, the semi-finished product is impregnated with an epoxy based resin

 system in vacuum conditions.
-This makes the resin completely dip the fibers (or the fabric),
+This makes the resin completely dip the fibres (or the fabric),

 drastically increased electrical and mechanical characteristics.